 We all know the benefits of exercising - despite how convincing all these so-called experts may sound, weight loss comes down to two things: 1) What you consume, and 2) What you do.
 That’s it.

-The most obvious thing people do when they want to lose weight is some form of cardio.
+The most obvious thing people do when they want to lose weight is cardio.
 HIIT has been one of the top fitness trends year after year and is commonly touted as the best way to lose weight.
 Instead of following the guidance of the misinformed, I conducted research to find out the facts.

 The investigation compared sprint interval training, high-intensity interval training (HIIT), and moderate-intensity continuous training (MICT).
 It consisted of a meta-analysis of over 70+ scientific studies to uncover the answers to these two questions: